kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/assignments/assignment_07_suggestions.md

 ## Suggestions for enhancements

+** Be sure to include an Enchancement section at the end of your submission, preferably with a bullet list of enhancements where each enchance is a bullet point with a brief description.**

+Assignments 6, 7, and 8 are part of Project 2.
+You can reuse enhancements in the next assignemnt.

 Enhancements are totally open ended, so feel free to add any enhancements you wish, as I do not want to place any limits on your success.
 You would need to do substantial enhancements above the minimum in terms of a 10 (A+):

+* Executive summary

+* Introduction

+* Architecure (some included architecture diagrams they created externally and uploaded images to include in mark down)

+* Add steps to explore and understand further in additional to the minimum steps.

+* We are doing the data engineering piece and handing it over to the data scientists.
+What types of analytics could the data scientists do?
+Speed Layer?

+* Other business problems this same technology can be used for.

+* Furture enhancements that are possible but we didn't have time to build out.

+* Summary of findings, wrap up.

+* Appendix: List of Enhancements (be sure to include this at the end for grading purposes)